 To address the accounting error made by the Department of Education, several steps have been taken to rectify the situation and prevent its recurrence.
 First and foremost, an internal investigation was conducted to identify the root causes of the error.
 This involved thoroughly examining data management processes, systems used for financial reporting, and potential human errors or oversights.

-Based on the findings of this investigation, corrective actions were implemented.
+Based on this investigation’s findings, corrective actions were implemented.
 These actions included updating data management protocols, enhancing internal controls, conducting regular audits, and improving communication channels between different departments within the organization.

 Understanding the Department of Education’s $ Billion Mistake on Student Loans